Alder Class- Reception

 What will my child be learning this half term?

-Throughout the day, free-flow play indoors and outdoors encourages exploration, collaboration, and skill-building through purposeful play.
+Throughout the day, children enjoy free‑flow play indoors and outdoors.
+This encourages exploration, collaboration, and independent learning, allowing children to apply new skills in meaningful, self‑chosen activities.

 Our text this half term is Juniper Jupiter!
 Juniper Jupiter by Lizzy Stewart follows the thrilling adventures of a real‑life superhero: brave, smart, able to fly…but missing one crucial ingredient—a perfect sidekick.